Helping Colorado’s accident

 How to Make a Left-Hand Turn

-While left-hand turns may be more risky than right-hand turns, there are a few simple rules that you can follow to avoid an accident:
+While left-hand turns may be more risky than right-hand turns, there are a few simple rules that you can follow to avoid an accident.
+Share these tips with your teen driver!

 • Signal your intentions: Make sure the people in front of and behind you know what you’re planning to do so that they can adjust their driving accordingly.